Estate Agent: Oh. So you don't like it?

 - The live action movie takes place in a spooky-themed theme park where monsters take over visitors' bodies.
 At one point, one of the attractions goes haywire, nearly killing the gang.

-- An episode of Jimmy Two-Shoes subverted this: Heloise tricks Lucius into letting her build one (because Jimmy wanted one) by describing it as if it where something terrible.
-Then it's played strait when Lucius realizes the truth and straps her and Jimmy into a rollar coaster that's meant to kill them.
+- Jimmy Two-Shoes subverted this in the episode "Carnival Lucius".
+Heloise tricks Lucius into building one (because Jimmy wanted one) by describing it as if it were something terrible.
+Then it's played straight when Lucius realizes the truth and straps her and Jimmy into a roller coaster that's meant to kill them.
+That said, Lucius' carnival was still full of unsafe and dangerous rides, although the people of Miseryville didn't seem to mind.

 - Freak Show of Danny Phantom, with the power to change all of reality in the palm of his hand, opts for a roller coaster of doom to dispose of Danny's parents.
 Not the most creative villain.

-- In The Real Ghostbusters episode "The Bogeyman Is Back," the titular villain transforms an ordinary theme park into "the perfect place for fear to grow and thrive."
+- In The Real Ghostbusters episode "The Bogeyman Is Back", the title villain transforms an ordinary theme park into "the perfect place for fear to grow and thrive."
+Could also qualify as a Circus of Fear, given the circus theme of the park, complete with evil mechanical clowns.

 Winston: Boy, they don't make them like this anymore.